isomerpages/mlaw-psy/pages/Apply for Appointment.md

 <li>
 <p>To assist psychiatrists to transition to the new regime, there will be
-a transitional phase where evidence by psychiatrists who are <u>not</u> on the Panel may still be admissible in criminal proceedings in any of the following scenarios:</p>
+a transitional phase where evidence by psychiatrists who are <u>not</u> on the Panel will remain admissible in criminal proceedings in any of the following scenarios:</p>
 <ul data-tight="true" class="tight">
 <li>